This document covers commonly asked questions about Cloud Interconnect features and architecture grouped into the following major sections:

-Can I use the Cloud Router with more than one interconnect attachment?
+Can I use a Cloud Router with more than one VLAN attachment?

 Yes, this is a supported configuration.

-Can I configure attachments whose combined bandwidth exceeds the bandwidth of my Cloud Interconnect connection?
+Can I configure attachments whose combined bandwidth exceeds the bandwidth of my Interconnect connection?

-This section covers questions about Cloud Interconnect and MPLS.
+This section covers questions about Cloud Interconnect and Multiprotocol Label Switching (MPLS).

 Can I use Cloud Interconnect to terminate an MPLS LSP inside my VPC network?

-As of December 2018, VPC does not offer a native capability in Google Cloud to terminate MPLS LSP.
+As of December 2018, VPC does not offer a built-in capability in Google Cloud to terminate MPLS LSP.

 For a self-managed MPLS VPN service, can I make my VPC network appear as an additional site?

-If you have an MPLS VPN service that you manage yourself, you can make your VPC network appear as an additional site consisting of a self-managed VPN.
+If you have an MPLS VPN service that you manage, you can make your VPC network appear as an additional site that consists of a self-managed VPN.

 This scenario assumes that you are not buying an MPLS VPN service from a provider.
 Instead, you have an MPLS VPN environment where you manage and configure the P and PE routers of the MPLS network yourself.